 It is important to realize that cultural shock is quite normal and temporary.
-However, here are some things that might help you to minimize those effects.
+However, here are some things that might help you to minimize those effects:

-- Obtain as much information about the country, people and culture as possible - Keep in mind that this is a normal experience - Keep in touch with your family and friends - Have familiar things around you that have a personal meaning - Make friends with local students and other international students - Talk to people in your department and/or faculty - Contact the Charles University International Club (www.ic-cuni.cz) - Do your favourite sport, go to the cinema, relax - You might also consider contacting the Psychological Counselling Centre for International Students
+- Obtain as much information about the country, people and culture as possible - Keep in mind that this is a normal experience - Keep in touch with your family and friends - Have familiar things around you that have a personal meaning - Make friends with local students and other international students - Talk to people in your department and/or faculty - Contact the Charles University International Club (www.esncuprague.cz) - Play sports, go to the cinema, relax - You might also consider contacting the Psychological Counselling Centre for International Students

-Even though that cultural shock may be a very tiresome period, it also has positive aspects.
+Even though cultural shock may be a very tiresome period, it also has positive effects.
 Studying abroad can be a significant learning experience.
-You will meet a lot of new people, make new friends and see your own culture from a new perspective.
+You will meet many new people, make new friends and see your own culture from a new perspective.
 You might even find a great many customs, ways of doing and saying things, and personal attitudes which you will enjoy and miss after you get back home.